jiritobolka/jiritobolka.github.io/_posts/2014-08-14-using-dc-js-with-gooddata.md

 ## Integration

-The main change is again in the beggining of the script, you basically specify which metrics are being extracted from the GoodData:
+The main change is in the beggining of the script, you basically specify which metrics are being extracted from the GoodData:

 {% highlight js %}